 The advertisement shall also contain a notification that unless arrears of taxes and costs are paid sooner, the treasurer will register a tax lien against the property upon expiration of a sixty-day period from the date of the advertisement.

-Who is responsible for ensuring compliance with the building code?
+Who is ultimately responsible for ensuring compliance with the building code?

 The property owner as defined in The Uniform Building and Accessibility Standards Act (UBAS Act).

-Why is the local authority (municipality) responsible for enforcement of the building code?
+Why is the local authority (municipality) responsible for enforcement of the national building code?

 The responsibility of municipalities is based on common law practice that expects a local government to have a "duty of care” to the people who live, work and travel through the geographical area.